fabiolamariapina/100-days-of-code/log.md

 - Link: https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms/

 - Arrays: Reviewed static vs dynamic arrays, Classes in JavaScript, Implementing an Array, String & Arrays, Exercise: Reverse a String

+### Day 28: January 14, 2021

+**Thoughts**
+For day 28 of 100 days of code, I went back to working on my apps, specifically Makeup Organizer.
+I realized I was focusing too much on learning new skills and neglecting the projects I want to perfect.
+I created my footer component and tried out styled-components.
+Styled components were a little tricky for me, but this article helped me fully understand them: https://www.edwardbeazer.com/how-to-add-hover-events-to-any-react-component/.
+I can honestly say that styled-components make my life so much easier and I am never going back to doing all my styling in a separate CSS file.
+My code is much cleaner and I can actually read it this time around.